maslab-ufrgs/TAP_GA_QL/README.md

                         file (default: False)
   -o, --printPairOD     Print the average travel time for in the header in the
+                        output file (default: False) --printDriversPerRoute
+                        Prints the amount of drivers per route of each OD pair (default: False)
-                        output file (default: False) -i PRINTINTERVAL, --printInterval PRINTINTERVAL
+  -i PRINTINTERVAL, --printInterval PRINTINTERVAL
                         Interval by which the messages are written in the output file (default: 1)